 Other Business and Action Items

 Mr. Desselle stated that there was a request to fill vacancies on the committee that he took under advisement.
 He welcomed Kim Van Pelt and Lou Oberski, the new Parliamentary Committee members.
-He stated that the Retail Markets Quadrant is appropriately represented on the committee at this time, so the appointments of a WGQ and Wholesale Electric Quadrant member add balance to the committee.
+He stated that the Retail Markets Quadrant is appropriately represented on the committee at this time, so the appointments of a Wholesale Gas Quadrant and Wholesale Electric Quadrant member add balance to the committee.

 The meeting was adjourned at 10:11 AM Central on a motion by Ms. Crockett, seconded by Ms. Van Pelt.